-Nothing works better to improve people’s first impression of you more than having a positive attitude.
+Nothing works better than making a great impression of you on your first day at work than having a positive attitude.
 Let your enthusiasm for being part of the team and the organization show through to everyone you interact with.
-Leave your personal problems at home and concentrate on radiating your excitement for this new opportunity.
+Leave your personal problems at home and concentrate on radiating your excitement for this new professional opportunity.

 2. Dress Professionally

 You should never underestimate the importance of dressing appropriately on your first day at work.
 The way you dress can impact first impressions significantly.

 There are three main clothing options expected today: business professional, business casual, and casual.

 Business professional typically means that you’ll wear a business a suit and tie to work.
 This type of formal attire can still be found in more traditional industries, such as financial services or banking.

 Business casual is typically a step down from professional attire.
 It often means that you would wear khaki pants and a dress shirt, or something similar.
 This dress is very common for many fields, including engineering, marketing, and accounting.
 In some cases, a business will allow their employees to dress casually.
 Casual dress typically refers to jeans and a casual shirt.